Plant-Food-Research-Open/assemblyqc/docs/usage.md

 - `fasta:` FASTA file
 - `gff3 [Optional]:` GFF3 annotation file if available
 - `monoploid_ids [Optional]:` A txt file listing the IDs used to calculate LAI in monoploid mode if necessary
-- `synteny_labels [Optional]:` A two column tsv file listing fasta sequence ids (first column) and labels for the synteny plots (second column) when performing synteny analysis
+- `synteny_labels [Optional]:` A two column tsv file listing fasta sequence ids (first column) and their labels for the synteny plots (second column) when performing synteny analysis

 ## External databases